-- 2. If space behind the display wall is limited, insert the long screenholding bolts into the back of the cubes before the cubes are installed. - 3.
-Install the first row of cube enclosures starting from the center and working outwards. - a.
-From the back of the display structure, lift the cube enclosure over the pedestal or cube row and lower it in the center of the pedestal or cube.
+- 4. Install the first row of cube enclosures starting from the center and working outwards. - a.
+From the front of the display structure, lift the cube enclosure over the pedestal or cube row and lower it in the center of the pedestal or cube.

-A crew of two or more can lift a display cube into position on the first row.
+- A crew of two or more can lift a display cube into position on the first row. - b.

-b.
 With the display cube enclosure resting on the lower level, adjust its alignment so the side and rear edges between the two components are flush and the mounting holes are aligned.

 c.
-To secure the cube to the pedestal or cube in the lower level, use six M6 x 75 mm screws (4 for CC50) with washers and hex nuts.
-To allow for small adjustments, do not fully tighten the mounting hardware identified in step 1.
+To secure the cube to the pedestal or cube in the lower level, use six M6 x 75 mm screws with washers and hex nuts.
+To allow for small adjustments, do not fully tighten the mounting hardware identified in step 4.

-- For a single, stand-alone unit, tighten the hardware until components are fully secured, then proceed to Secure the cubes with tie backs on page 19. - d.
+- For a single, stand-alone unit, tighten the hardware until components are fully secured, then proceed to Secure the cubes with tie backs on page 18. - d.
 Use four M6 x 75 mm screws with washers and hex nuts to attach the cube to the one adjacent to it.
-Hand tighten the mounting hardware. - 4.
-To minimize tension against the mirror at each adjustment point, loosen each of the adjustment screws on the optical mirrors. - 5.
+Hand tighten the mounting hardware. - 5.
 Check the alignment between all of the display cubes and make adjustments as required.
 All cubes must be aligned vertically and horizontally. - Before installing another row of display cubes, tighten all mounting hardware between the display cubes and pedestals.
 Tighten hardware to a minimum torque setting of 11.1 Nm / 98 lbf-in. - 7.
 To add the next row of cube enclosures, repeat steps 1 to 6.